 - 1. Simplify and update the local planning framework to streamline housing approvals and remove unnecessary regulatory processes. - 2.
 Facilitate diverse and sustainable housing options through the provision of a greater mix of housing types, densities and affordability. - 3.
 Guide the design of new developments to respect and enhance existing neighbourhood character and encourage high quality, safe urban form. - 4.
 Guide the Council, Officers, and applicants when considering applications for the development of housing in existing and future development areas. - 5.
-Ensure housing supply and diversity aligns with expected population growth.
+Ensure housing supply and diversity aligns with expected population growth and, in accommodating that growth, has due regard for the City's strategic environmental framework.